 To receive this certification, financial planner must meet education standards, pass exams, have sufficient experience, pay the certification fees, and commit to an ethical standard (see “fiduciary” below).

-The job of a CFP is to act as an advisor, steering clients towards financial solutions that can help save and invest their money.
+The job of a CFP is to act as a financial advisor, steering clients towards financial solutions that can help save and invest their money.
 They can offer specialized services to meet financial goals—like securing a mortgage or increase your long-term growth potential.

 CFPs come in a variety of specialties, with some focusing on retirement or insurance, while others offer a broad range of strategies to keep more money in your wallet.